 In the Spanish context, the term “Golden Age” (or El Siglo de Oro: literally “Golden Century”) refers to a period of outstanding achievements that encompass a wide range of activities: in politics, literature, art, sculpture, architecture, theological and humanistic studies (i.e. the study of classical culture), philosophy, law etc. However, the chronological frame covering the “Golden Age” is open to debate, and the criteria adopted for the definition vary.
 For our purposes, the period between 1474 to 1700 seems appropriate.
-1474 is the year when the two most powerful kingdoms in the Iberian peninsula were united under Ferdinand and Isabella; 1700 marks the death of the last Hapsburg king of Spain, Charles II, and the appearance of the Bourbon dynasty from France.
+1474 is the year when the two most powerful kingdoms in the Iberian peninsula were united under the Catholic Monarchs, Ferdinand and Isabella; 1700 marks the death of the last Hapsburg king of Spain, Charles II, and the appearance of the Bourbon dynasty from France.
 The chronological criterion adopted here is political and admittedly arbitrary, but within this frame Spain’s cultural accomplishments were remarkable and place it on par with those of other European countries, notably France, England, and Italy.

 “Greatness,” however, can justifiably be applied to Spain’s literature during this period.
 Its poetry and drama are of exceptional quality and originality while in prose fiction Spanish writers are not only exceptional but also introduce fundamental innovations that led to the modern novel as we understand it.